karrot-dev/karrot-frontend/README.md

 pip-tools is used to manage requirements.
 To use the latest possible requirements, do:

 - pip install pip-tools
-- pip-compile
+- pip-compile --upgrade

-Use pip-compile -p to include prereleases.
+Use pip-compile --upgrade -p to include prereleases.

 ## Contributing to yunity-core
 To contribute, please get in contact with us.
 We want to follow a pull request / code review cycle as soon as possible but in our early design stages we prefer to work in teams at the same desk.